pic

 Warning!

 To construct a named tuple, each element must be specified in the format <key> = <value>, such as a = 10.
-Alternatively, you can use a pair <key with Symbol type> => <value>, as in :a => 10.
-Once a named tuple nt is created, you can access its element a by using either nt[:a] or nt.a.
+Alternatively, a pair <key with Symbol type> => <value> can be used, as in :a => 10.
+Once a named tuple nt is created, the element a can be accessed either by key lookup nt[:a] or by dot syntax nt.a.

-The following code snippets illustrate all this.
+The following code snippets illustrate these concepts.

 # all 'nt' are equivalent